New Biden EV charger rules stress Made In America, force Tesla changes

 The first tranche of the billions in federal funds will now be rolled out to states in upcoming weeks, forcing companies like Tesla, EVgo Inc EVGO.O and ChargePoint Holdings Inc CHPT.N to jockey for their share of the funds from state governments.

-The network is a central part of U.S. President Joe Biden's plan to tackle climate change by converting 50% of all new U.S. vehicle sales to electric by 2030.
-A dearth of chargers on U.S. roads has slowed the growth of EV sales and the positive environmental impact, advocates say.
+The network is a central part of President Joe Biden's plan to tackle climate change by converting 50% of all new U.S. vehicle sales to electric by 2030.
+A dearth of chargers on Ameriocan roads has slowed the growth of EV sales and the positive environmental impact, advocates say.

 "So this is not pie in the sky.
 It's literally steel in the ground.
 We are seeing the Biden climate vision on wheels," Zaidi said.